Well-posed geometric boundary data in General Relativity, III: Conformal-mean curvature boundary data: Introduction

 Currently known methods to prove well-posedness require a choice of gauge to break the symmetry of the diffeomorphism group.
 Various choices of gauge may reduce the Einstein equations to a symmetric hyperbolic $1^{\rm st}$ order system or a hyperbolic system of $2^{\rm nd}$ order wave equations for instance.
 Given such a reduction, there is a well-established theory of the well-posedness of the IBVP for such systems provided the boundary data satisfy certain conditions, such as maximally dissipative boundary conditions, uniform KL condition, etc; we refer to \cite{BS}, \cite{Sa} and references therein for further details.
 All prior work on the IBVP for the vacuum Einstein equations uses this approach.
 In the work of Friedrich-Nagy \cite{FN}, the corner angle $\a$ appears explicitly in the condition for well-posedness.
-However, in \cite{FN} the angle $\a$ is needed to precisely define the boundary conditions along $\cC$ and so the choice of boundary data space depends on the corner angle.
+However, in \cite{FN} the angle $\a$ is needed to precisely define the boundary conditions along $\cC$ and so the choice of the boundary data space itself depends on the corner angle.
 Similarly, the corner angle also appears in \cite{KRSW1} and related works, where again it is used to determine the boundary conditions.
-In \cite{AA1}, the corner angle also appears explicitly, but is not part of the boundary conditions.

-The presence of the corner angle in \eqref{Phi} indicates that a proof of the Conjecture, (or of similar conjectures for other geometric boundary data above), cannot be obtained by a suitable choice of gauge and then applying a standard existing PDE theory for well-posedness of IBVP (since the conjecture is not an IBVP).
-A different approach is thus needed.

-The purpose of this paper is to prove the linearized version of the conjecture above, in the smooth, $C^{\infty}$ setting.
+In this work, we study the linearization or derivative of the map $\Phi$ in \eqref{Phi} in the smooth, $C^{\infty}$ setting.
 For the remainder of this work, we assume $\cB = \cB_C$.

 To describe this in more detail, let $Met(M) = Met^{\infty}(M)$ be the space of $C^{\infty}$ smooth Lorentz metrics $g$ on $M$, as above globally hyperbolic with timelike boundary and let $S^2(M)$ be the space of smooth symmetric bilinear forms on $M$.
 One has a natural smooth extension of the map $\Phi$ above to \be \Phi: Met(M) \to [S^2(M) \times \cI \times \cB \times \cA]_c := \cT. \ee